civican/legisinfo/44-1/bills/C-11/bill_text.md

     developing, financing, producing or promoting Canadian audio or audio-visual programs, including independent productions, for broadcasting by broadcasting undertakings;

-    supporting, promoting or training Canadian creators of audio or audio-visual programs for broadcasting by broadcasting undertakings; or
+    supporting, promoting or training Canadian creators of audio or audio-visual programs for broadcasting by broadcasting undertakings;

+    supporting broadcasting undertakings offering programming services that, in the Commission's opinion, are of exceptional importance to the achievement of the objectives of the broadcasting policy set out in subsection 3(1);

-    supporting participation by persons, groups of persons or organizations representing the public interest in proceedings before the Commission under this Act.
+    supporting participation by persons, groups of persons or organizations representing the public interest in proceedings before the Commission under this Act; or

+    supporting the development of initiatives — including tools — that, in the Commission's opinion, are efficient and necessary for the achievement of the objectives of the broadcasting policy set out in subsection 3(1).

-  **(2)** The Commission may make an order respecting expenditures to be made by a particular person carrying on a broadcasting undertaking for any of the purposes set out in paragraphs (1)(a) to (c).
+  **(2)** The Commission may make an order respecting expenditures to be made by a particular person carrying on a broadcasting undertaking for any of the purposes set out in paragraphs (1)(a) to (d).

-  **(3)** Regulations and orders made under this section for the purposes set out in paragraph (1)(a) shall prescribe the minimum share of expenditures that are to be allocated to French language original programs in the case of broadcasting undertakings that offer programs in both official languages.
+  **(3)** Regulations and orders made under this section for the purposes set out in paragraph (1)(a) shall prescribe the minimum share of expenditures that are to be allocated to Canadian original French language programs in the case of broadcasting undertakings that offer programs in both official languages.

   **(4)** A regulation made under this section may be made applicable to all persons carrying on broadcasting undertakings or to all persons carrying on broadcasting undertakings of any class established by the Commission in the regulation.